 You will find many blog postings related to this acquisition.
-There is one line item that directly effects us at Oneindia.in and Click.in – MySQL.
+There is one line item that directly effects us at Oneindia.com and Click.in – MySQL.
 I have been using MySQL since late 1990s.
 It is definitely one of the most popular OpenSource databases (the other one being Postgres).

 Sun acquired MySQL for a whopping $1B in 2008.
 It was MySQL’s rapidly growing installed base of 11 million deployments that attracted Sun, not its technology.
 MySQL founder, Michael ‘Monty’ Widenius left Sun and started his own community branch of MySQL, MariaDB.
 We haven’t used MariaDB, so I cannot say how good it is, since it is a branch of MySQL my guess is that it ought to be good.